wware/python-hacks/testing/FP.md

 * Functions are unaffected by external events.
 The cosine does not depend on the weather, or the room temperature, or the exchange rate of any currency.

-Another closely related thing is immutable data.
-When you assign a variable, its value should not change as long as the variable remains in scope.
-Any access to the variable, for instance the 3rd element of a list or tuple, or any attribute of a class instance, or any value in a dictionary or set, should remain invariant as long as the variable is still valid.
+One way to support this functional programming style is to stay as close as possible to the principle of immutable data.
+Once a variable is created and given its initial value, it should ideally never be changed as long as the variable remains in scope.
+Then you can more easily reason about what the code is doing.

+Many languages provide support for keeping data immutable.
+It is not generally enforced but it's made easy, and where a variable is reassigned there is often some syntactic convention to make that evident.
+You'll see this in Clojure and I believe Rust.

+For non-primitive data types, Python provides tuples, frozen sets, and frozen dicts, which prevent reassignment of internals.
+It's also possible to use a namedtuple to provide immutable attributes for a sort of frozen class.

+    from collections import namedtuple

+    class Vector(namedtuple("V", "x y z")):
+        def len(self):
+            return self.inner(self) ** .5

+        def inner(self, w):
+            assert isinstance(w, Vector)
+            return self.x*w.x + self.y*w.y + self.z*w.z

+        def scale(self, k):
+            return Vector(k*self.x, k*self.y, k*self.z)

 These principles of math-like function on the one hand, and immutable data on the other, vastly reduce the possibility of bugs in your code.
 They also make